 - Any conduct that puts one student at an unfair advantage over others

 The University of Michigan Law School expects its students to behave according to the Michigan Rules of Professional Conduct when working in a Law School clinic or similar program.
-Students must abide by the rules of professional conduct that apply to lawyers in any one of the following professional settings:
+Students must abide by these rules in all of the following professional settings:

 - Working, paid or unpaid, for a law firm